FullEnrich vs. Clay Comparison

 If your problem is "I have a list of names and I need their contact info," FullEnrich is a solid choice.

 The pricing makes the case.
-At $29/month for 500 credits, a work email costs 1 credit and a mobile phone costs 10 credits.
+At $29/month for 500 credits, a work email costs 1 credit ($0.058 per email found) and a mobile phone costs 10 credits ($0.58 per mobile).
 Invalid results cost nothing.
-For a 500-person outbound team enriching a few hundred leads per month, that math is compelling.
+For a team enriching a few hundred leads per month, total cost stays well under $100/month.
+FullEnrich earns 4.8/5 from 79 G2 reviews with a 9.7/10 ease-of-use score -- reflecting how quickly new accounts get productive on it.

 The regional coverage also stands out.
 US-centric providers often lose accuracy outside North America.
 FullEnrich publishes find rates by region: 89% email coverage in US/Canada, 84% in EMEA, 78% in LATAM and APAC.
 For teams selling internationally, this geographic range is a real differentiator over a single-source US provider.

 With the February 2026 launch of FullEnrich Search, the platform added prospecting with 15+ filters, removing the need for external list-building tools.
-It's no longer just an enrichment layer; it's becoming a simple end-to-end outbound data tool.
+It is no longer just an enrichment layer; it is becoming a simple end-to-end outbound data tool.

 But the scope stops there.
-FullEnrich doesn't return LinkedIn URLs, doesn't provide intent data or technographics, and can't enrich from company name and job title alone without an identifying input like a LinkedIn URL or full name.
+FullEnrich does not return LinkedIn URLs, does not provide intent data or technographics, and cannot enrich from company name and job title alone without an identifying input like a LinkedIn URL or full name.
 Native CRM integrations are thin: HubSpot is live, but Salesforce, Pipedrive, and outreach tools are all "Coming Soon".
+Non-HubSpot teams must bridge via Zapier, Make, or n8n, adding a third-party dependency and latency to every enrichment workflow.

-For teams whose bottleneck is contact data and nothing else, these limitations don't matter.
+For teams whose bottleneck is contact data and nothing else, these limitations do not matter.
 For teams that need to know which contacts to prioritize, what to say, and when to reach out, FullEnrich solves the first step but leaves the rest untouched.

 Clay wins on flexibility and creative control